SocketDotTech/socket-docs/docs/getting-started.md

 6. **Set up fees.**

-   In this example we will be paying fees on Arbitrum Sepolia as configured in `script/Deploy.s.sol`.
+   In this example we will be paying fees on Ethereum Sepolia as configured in `script/Deploy.s.sol`.

-   To pay for this increment counter transaction, deposit Abitrum Sepolia `ETH` to the contract address of the `PayloadDeliveryPlug` by running:
+   To pay for this increment counter transaction, deposit `sepoliaETH` to the contract address of the `PayloadDeliveryPlug` by running:

    ```bash
    cast send 0x82dc804B1A84474266d59e1ccD51FAE43B4df19B "deposit(address,uint256,address)" \